zng-ui/zng/TODO/View-Process.md

   - when monitor changes: See WindowVars::monitor()
   - actual_monitor: Computed by intersection between window and monitors? (the monitor area that contains more than half of the window?)

+## API

+* Remove webrender-api from view-api?
+    - We can provide better documented types that map directly to webrender.
+    - This change enables supporting alternative renderer backends more directly?

 ## Extensions

 * Implement custom OpenGL texture example.